 I acknowledge that the Engineer uses methodologies.
 But I discern between a methodology and an engineering practice.
 Here is where the rubber meets the road.
-I assert that these methodologies are not engineering practices.
-I assert that their engineering judgments lack engineering.
-Their methodologies oppose the laws of the mathematical and physical sciences therein disqualifying them as engineering practices.
+I assert that his methodologies are not engineering practices.
+I assert that his engineering judgments lack engineering.
+HIs methodologies oppose the laws of the mathematical and physical sciences therein disqualifying them as engineering practices.
 These methodologies are not arbitrary.
 They are worse than arbitrary.
 The methodic nature of these practices introduces systematic error creating predictable illegal movement of traffic and harm to motorists.
 The red light camera companies know it and exploit the systematic errors for financial gain.
-For example, Redflex boasts of its "accurate and robust violation calculator" which predicts the revenue from intersections based solely on the existence of these systematic traffic engineering flaws.
+For example the red light camera company Redflex boasts of its "accurate and robust violation calculator (p.
+21)."
+It is a calculator which predicts revenue based solely on these systematic traffic engineering flaws.

 Traffic engineers rely on publications by the Institute of Transportation Engineers (ITE).
 To traffic engineers, ITE is the gold standard.
 In this singular area of the yellow light duration, ITE has proliferated publications teeming with contradictory methodologies originating from the ignorance of math and physics.
-Traffic engineers follow ITE...right off the cliff.
+Traffic engineers follow ITE... right off the cliff.